-Despite the economic and environmental opportunities presented by the circular economy, less than 9% of the global economy is currently circular.
+Despite the economic, social and environmental opportunities presented by the circular economy, less than 9% of the global economy is currently circular.
 Research, advocacy and policy work is gaining momentum — but progress is slow.
 Cities are complex, and there's often little short-term incentive for governments and big business to make change in the diverse ecosystems that exist in Asia.

 Leverage the unique context of Asian cities, towns and communities.